4 June 2014

 Switching to a better bank

 Many of us have bank accounts and mortgages with one of the big four Australian banks (Westpack Commonwealth, NAB or ANZ).
 Since 2008, the big four have together loaned close to $19 billion to fossil fuel projects such as coal mines, coal-fired power stations, coal ports, gas plants and gas export facilities.
 This includes projects threatening ecosystems such as the Great Barrier Reef and NSW’s Leard State Forest.
 Without the involvement of the big four banks, these projects would be far less likely to go ahead.
-The interactive map on the Market Forces websites sets out in detail the loans the big four Australian banks have made to fossil fuel projects.

 There are many alternative banks, credit unions and building societies that have publicly stated that they are not involved with financing fossil fuel projects.
 A full list of banks can be found on the Market Forces website and a ‘How to Switch Banks and Make it Count‘ guide can also be downloaded.